 Welcome.
 This is the official Web site of the Tahoe Nevada branch of AAUW.
 Please explore the site to find out who we are, what we are doing, and how to join us.
+Our mission aligns with that of AAUW National: to advance equity for women and girls through advocacy, education and philanthropy.

 Activities: Tahoe Nevada has active special interest groups such as the Outdoor Enthusiasts and the Book Group, To find out how to participate in those activities, click on the special-interest-group link on the right.